-I’m a huge fan of spicy food and the fresh chilli in this dish is an absolute taste sensation – especially when paired with the saltiness of the Pecorino cheese.
+I’m a huge fan of spicy food and the fresh chilli in this dish is an absolute taste sensation (I omit the cheese as I’m vegan) but my husband loves the the saltiness of the Pecorino cheese.
 The kick of the chilli with the sobering fresh basil makes it a flavoursome and aromatic pasta dish like no other, so much so, I’m starting to crave this dish just writing this!

 What’s more, it is also super easy to create, making it a perfect as a mid-week dinner!
 Pasta doesn’t need to be boring and dishes like this work for all the family.

 My kids gobble it up without the red rings of chilli and my youngest loves to tear the basil from the plant on our windowsill.
 My youngest doesn’t eat dairy so like me, omits the cheese.